-Bielawski returns to the Golden Eagles for his first season as an assistant coach in 2012-13.
-Bielawski, a current PGA professional, was a member of Marquette's 2008 BIG EAST Conference Championship team.
+Bielawski returned to the Golden Eagles as an assistant coach for his alma mater in 2012 and enters his second season with the team in 2013-14.
+Bielawski was a member of Marquette's 2008 BIG EAST Conference Championship team.

 The West Allis, Wis., native was an All-BIG EAST performer as a senior, helping Marquette capture the conference title and earn its first-ever regional berth in the NCAA Division I Men's Golf Championship in 2008.
 Bielawski finished his MU playing career as the all-time leader in rounds played (135), and he still holds the school record for lowest round when he shot an 8-under-par 63 at the Xavier Provident Invitational as a freshman.

 After graduating from MU with a degree in public relations and advertising, Bielawski played professionally on the National Golf Association Hooters Pro Golf Tour as well as the Dakotas Tour, while also working as a club pro at Blue Mound Golf and Country Club in Brookfield, Wis.

 Senior (2007-08) -- Bielawski became Marquette's all-time leader in career rounds played on March 1, 2008, following his second round at the Pinehurst Intercollegiate, passing former teammate Nathan Colson (122).
 Bielawski finished his career at the NCAA Central Regional in Columbus, Ohio, with 135 rounds played for the Golden Eagles.